mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 }
 ```

-By doing 👆 you haven't changed your ABI, rather you've just made additions.
+By doing 👆 you haven't changed your ABI, rather you've just made *additions*.

 ## Summary